Andrew Jenks - Founder

 Contact Information: Tom@aahsff.com C: 845-325-0256

-Brian Lindenbaum - Co-Founder, Director of Operations and Business Development
+Brian Lindenbaum - Co-Founder, Director Customer Experience and Operations

-Brian brings a variety of business experiences with him to the team.
-For the last 3 years he has grown award-winning filmmaker Andrew Jenks’ production company.
-This has included producing 2 feature documentaries, an ESPN 30 for 30 short documentary and a scripted web series.
-He excels building business models, budgets and development schedules.
-Prior to working in the entertainment industry Brian was a marketing consultant for a technology startup.
-He currently is Director of Development for the All American High School Film Festival and is earning his MBA from Northeastern University.
+Brian brings a variety of business experience with him to the team.
+Prior to Co-Founding the AAHSFF he spent three years growing award-winning filmmaker Andrew Jenks’ production company.
+During this time he produced two feature documentaries, an ESPN 30 for 30 short documentary and a scripted web series.
+In 2016 Brian completed his MBA at Northeastern University.

 Contact Information: Brian@aahsff.com C: 914-715-6477